massimoaria/bibliometrix/README.md

 * Building and plotting matrices for co-citation, coupling, collaboration, and co-word analysis.
 Matrices are the input data for performing network analysis, multiple correspondence analysis, and any other data reduction techniques.

+## Suggested citation

+If you use this package for your research, we would appreciate a citation.

+To cite bibliometrix in publications, please use:

+Aria, M. & Cuccurullo, C. (2017) bibliometrix: An R-tool for comprehensive science mapping analysis, Journal of Informetrics, 11(4), pp 959-975, Elsevier.